ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - a - Intro to  module 3.md

   - build REST API

-- Project 3: in pairs.
+- Project 3: usually in pairs.
   - Why: in almost any company, you'll be working in a team with other developers

     <!--